Chances are, you’re very familiar with the idea that correlation does not mean causation, as nicely illustrated by this cat:

 And that is just the sort of daft error you are smart enough to avoid making, right?

-Find out all about when correlation does imply causation, including the pioneering work of Austin Bradford Hill, who saved millions of lives, in Bad News: what the headlines don’t tell us, available for pre-order from Waterstones, Hive or Amazon.
+Find out all about when correlation does imply causation, including the pioneering work of Austin Bradford Hill, who saved millions of lives, in Bad News: what the headlines don’t tell us, available from Waterstones, Hive or Amazon.